 Though it’s not uncommon for moms to be in that burned out state when they first come to me, I make absolutely no assumption there is something wrong with you.
 All of these things are very normal reactions to very abnormal situations!
 My goal with coaching is to make sure you have the support, training, and feedback you need to do your job.
 We work together to identify missing pieces and problem areas, help you learn how to calm the chaos, better balance and manage your own life in spite of all the crazy stuff going on around you, create healthy relationships within the family, and learn how to love a kid who doesn’t want to be loved.

 We don’t just wander through the weeds in a willy-nilly way, though.
 We work within a structured, step-by-step system I have developed based on research and also what I know from my own personal experience about what it takes for children, parents, and families in situations like ours to heal.
 As a parent of severely traumatized children myself, I’ve been in some very dark, scary, and mega-stressful places in life.
-The steps in my system are the exact steps I used to climb out of my own dark abyss.
+The steps I guide you through are the exact steps I used to climb out of my own dark abyss.
 They are also the same steps I’ve used for more than a decade to help other parents find their way out and restore peace and light in their lives.
 Check it out!

 As we work through each step in the right order, and you give the process everything you’ve got, you will gain exactly what you need to climb out of the dark trenches of chaos, find hope and healing for yourself, and inspire your family to follow you.

 If so, hop on over and apply for a complimentary Parent Empowerment Session with me!
 It’s a FREE, no obligation session.
 We’ll meet via video conference for about an hour, get to know each other a bit, and take a deep-dive look at your current situation.
 We’ll also look at where you want to be and how (or if) I might be able to support you in getting there.